SAP-archive/Mobile_SDK_oData_App/README.md

 - Supportability (for logging and tracing)
 - further libraries required due to dependencies

-Three different modes are supported:
+The SAPCRMOData app supports three different modes:
 - Online (default)
 - Offline (relies on the OData offline store)
 - Demo mode